A CHASTENING NIGHT for Ireland, Carla Ward’s side stunned by Slovenia in Koper.

 Prašnikar bagged her second in the 28th minute, this one a superb front-post finish from Kaja Korošec’s corner.

 Five minutes later, it was three.
-Ireland were torn apart on the counter once again, completely at sea.
+Ireland were torn apart on the transition once again, completely at sea.
 After Payne lost the ball, Slovenia moved from left to right and back again, an unmarked Kramžar tucking home Sternad’s squared pass from close range after more poor defending:

 Ireland were reeling, a tame penalty call waved on, and in dire need of half time.
 The deficit could have been greater but for Brosnan stopping Sternad one-on-one before the break, and Kramžar fluffing a golden chance just after.